Osivag200/120daysDataAnalyticslockedIn_Journey/README.md

-##Day 15 of my Data Analytics Build Journey
+##Day 17 of my Data Analytics Build Journey
-Day 16

-Today, I continued working on my Xmas Gift Sales Analysis.
-I focused on a key business goal: improving profitability while monitoring store, product, and state performance, tracking essential metrics, and uncovering sales trends.

-Here’s what I accomplished:

-🔹 Structured the dataset into a proper table for efficient analysis 🔹 Identified and cleaned inconsistencies to ensure data quality 🔹 Built pivot tables to explore patterns and relationships 🔹 Created a dedicated date table and established relationships to support time-intelligence analysis 🔹 Calculated core performance KPIs, including:
+After completing the core performance KPIs—

- 🔸 Total Revenue
+✅ Total Revenue

- 🔸 Total Cost
+✅ Total Cost

- 🔸 Profit
+✅ Total Profit

- 🔸Total Quantity
+✅ Total Quantity

- 🔸Average Tax Amount
+✅ Average Tax Amount

- 🔸 KPI card elements for quick insights
+—along with their KPI card elements for quick insights, I moved on to the next layers of analysis:

-Each step is becoming clearer and bringing me closer to a dashboard that tells a clear, actionable story.

-More updates on the pregress of the project will be shared

-#DataAnalyticsLockedIn
-#DataAnalysis
-#ContinuousLearning
-#LearninginPublic
-#Datadashboard
+🔹 Product performance

+🔹 Customer segmentation

+🔹 Location performance

+🔹 Trend analysis

+One interesting discovery from the trend analysis:
+Sales activity occurred only within three months of the year—highlighting a strong seasonal pattern driven by the festive period.
+With all analytical components now taking shape, the next step is structuring the dashboard and bringing the story together.

+Excited to see how the final dashboard turns out!

 #DataAnalyticsLockedIn
 #DataAnalysis